-The Cherry Esplanade and Cherry Walk feature more than 120 flowering cherry blossom trees, and most are the double blossoms of the Prunus ‘Kanzan’ trees that are usually the last to bloom.
+The Cherry Esplanade and Cherry Walk feature more than 76 flowering specimens, and many are the double blossoms of the Prunus ‘Kanzan.’
+Most cherry blossoms only have 5 petals, however, this variation has up to 28 petals on each bloom.
+These trees are usually the last to bloom.
 That’s why this is a bit of a ‘finale act’ for the blossoms!

 The online “Cherry Watch” will show you exactly which areas of the garden are in “prebloom, “first bloom,” “peak bloom,” and “post-peak bloom.”
 Then, you’re able to click on each tree and see what type of cherry it is, from the white Prunus ‘Accolade’ to the bright pink Prunus subhirtella ‘Pendula’.